aio-libs/aiohttp/docs/client_reference.rst

       objects of preceding requests (earliest request first) if there were redirects, an empty sequence otherwise.

+   .. attribute:: certificate

+      The server certificate, if available.

    .. method:: close()

       Close response and underlying connection.